W3RQ01/pro_weaponry/README.md

 # pro_weaponry
 Modpack that aims to provide professional weapons to minetest.

-Issues can be seen and reported on the notabug mirror (https://notabug.org/W3RQ01/pro_weaponry)
+Issues can be seen and reported here or on the notabug mirror (https://notabug.org/W3RQ01/pro_weaponry)